 Jilin Hunchun Siberian Tiger National Nature Reserve (hereinafter referred as the Reserve) is situated in southeast Hunchun City, Korean Autonomous Prefecture of Yanbian of Jilin Province.
-It covers an area of 108,700 hm, with a peripheral protective zone of 41,778 hm.
+It covers an area of 108,700 hm2, with a peripheral protective zone of 41,778 hm2.
 It is the first nature reserve in China which takes endangered species and national key protected wild animals like Siberian tigers, Panthera leopards and their habitats as the main protected objects.
-The Reserve, where the borders of China, Russia and North Korea meet, covers an area of 10,8700hm, is one of the 2 existing habitats for wild Siberian tigers and Panthera leopards (in Heilongjiang and Jilin Province), with the largest quantity and density of Siberian tigers in China.
+The Reserve, where the borders of China, Russia and North Korea meet, covers an area of 10,8700hm2, is one of the 2 existing habitats for wild Siberian tigers and Panthera leopards (in Heilongjiang and Jilin Province), with the largest quantity and density of Siberian tigers in China.
 Before the functional division in 2015, it has jurisdiction over Chuanhua Town, Madida Town, Yangpao Town, Machuanzi Town, Banshi Town, and part of Jingxin Town.
 It includes 21 villages, 10794 people in total.
 There are 924 people in Yangpao Town; 1108 people in Machuanzi Town, 2616 people in Banshi Town, 6146 people in Jingxin Town.
-Jilin Hunchun Siberian Tiger National Nature Reserve has applied approval for adjustment of functional division from the provincial environmental protection department.
-Boundaries of the original experimental and buffer zones will be adjusted to make sure that no village or living area of the residents is within the experimental and buffer zones.
-The plan has been publicized at present.
-(In January 21st, 2015, the provincial environmental protection department of Jilin Province published Notice on the Update of Jilin Tonghua Shihu Provincial Nature Reserve and Adjustment of Jilin Hunchun Siberian Tiger National Nature Reserve.)
+After confirmed by the Jilin Hunchun Siberian Tiger National Nature Reserve, the social assessment team gets to know that it has applied approval for functional division from the provincial environmental protection department.
+And villages in the experimental and buffer zones will be moved out of the reserve.
+The living area of these villages will not be within the experimental and buffer zones.
+In January 21st, 2015, the provincial environmental protection department of Jilin Province published Notice on the Update of Jilin Tonghua Shihu Provincial Nature Reserve and Adjustment of Jilin Hunchun Siberian Tiger National Nature Reserve.
 The national economy in this reserve is dominated by agriculture and husbandry, which amount for 92% of the total production value in this region, followed by diversified forestry and fishery, accounting for 6% of the total production value.